Fire and rescue services

 If you drive without a valid licence, you could be jailed or deported.

-If you're a visitor, you can use a valid International Driving Permit (IDP) instead of a local driver's licence.
+If you're a visitor, you can use a valid International Driving Permit (IDP).

 Get your IDP before leaving Australia.

-If you're a resident in Kuwait, you need to apply for a Kuwaiti licence.
+If you're a resident in Kuwait, you'll need to obtain a Kuwaiti driver's licence.

 If you plan to drive, get advice from an embassy or consulate-general of Kuwait.